Investment commentary

 USA

-The earnings of S&P 500 companies clearly exceeded forecasts with an increase of 13.0% in the third quarter.
-An increase of +11.0% is expected for the whole of 2025 and +10,0% for next year.
-The impressive stock market valuation is therefore supported by solid earnings growth.
-Earnings growth is not only driven by the technology sector, but increasingly also by the broader market, for which the increased use of AI in corporate processes and the elimination of customs uncertainties are beginning to pay off.
-With a price/earnings ratio for the S&P 500 of 21.5 (based on analysts' earnings estimates for the next 12 months), the market valuation has actually fallen slightly in recent months, but remains above the 5 and 10-year averages of 20.0 and 18.7 respectively.
+The earnings reports of the S&P 500 companies also exceeded forecasts for the fourth quarter of 2025 with an impressive year-on-year increase of 14.0%.
+Expectations for the earnings reports for Q1 2026 are also 12.5% growth.
+The current stock market valuation is therefore supported by solid earnings growth.
+With a price/earnings ratio for the S&P 500 of 20.3 (based on analysts' earnings estimates for the next 12 months), the market valuation has fallen further in recent months, but remains just above the 5-year average of 20.0 and 7.0% above the 10-year average of 18.9.

 Dr. Patrick Huser, CEO